Halawa-Ex/SimpleMusic/README.md

-ðŸŽµ ex-music is a telegram bot project that's allow you to play music on telegram voice chat group.
+ex-music is a telegram bot project that's allow you to play music on telegram voice chat group.

 #### Heroku Deployment